 - K. The library shall have a long-range plan, annual plan of service and an annual budget. - L. The designated governing body of a library that has established public library service for the first time during the two previous years shall report in the State Aid application the total amount of local funds appropriated for the operation and maintenance of the library in the year for which the application is made and shall certify that such amount will be: - 1.
 Expended centrally. - 2.
 Expended on operation and maintenance of a library and not for the purchase or construction of a library building or library quarters. - 3.
 Appropriated for expenditures through the library's budget. - 4.
-Expended in accordance with the accounting control procedures provided for in any interlocal or other agreements, the library's long-range plan, Chapter 257, Florida Statutes, and the State Aid to Libraries Grant Guidelines. - M. The eligible political subdivision must not be in noncompliance status with any previously awarded Department of State grant. - N. The eligible political subdivision must not owe the Department funds at the time of application in connection with a previous grant received from any division of the Department of State, for which the organization has been notified of the Department's determination that a refund of grant funds is required.
+Expended in accordance with the accounting control procedures provided for in any interlocal or other agreements, the library's long-range plan, Chapter 257, Florida Statutes and the State Aid to Libraries Grant Guidelines.

-VI.
-APPLICATION
+V. APPLICATION

-- A. The State Aid to Libraries Guidelines packet will be made available no later than August 1 of each year. - B. Applications must be submitted electronically on the DOS Grants System at dosgrants.com. - Applications must be submitted by the organization director or a person whom the director has designated with the authority to submit an application. - C. For recipients of grants under the State Aid to Libraries Program for the two previous fiscal years, the application will certify the local funds expended centrally under a single administrative head for the operation and maintenance of the library by the eligible political subdivision or its designee during the second preceding fiscal year. - D. For eligible applicants that are in the first two years of providing public library service, the application will certify the local funds appropriated to be expended centrally under a single administrative head for the operation and maintenance of the
+- A. The State Aid to Libraries Guidelines packet will be made available no later than August 1 of each year. - B. Applications must be submitted electronically on the DOS Grants System at dosgrants.com.

+Applications must be submitted by the organization director or a person whom the director has designated with the authority to submit an application.

+- C. For recipients of grants under the State Aid to Libraries Program for the two previous fiscal years, the application will certify the local funds expended centrally under a single administrative head for the operation and maintenance of the library by the eligible political subdivision or its designee during the second preceding fiscal year. - D. For eligible applicants that are in the first two years of providing public library service, the application will certify the local funds appropriated to be expended centrally under a single administrative head for the operation and maintenance of the library by the eligible political subdivision or its designee during the fiscal year in which the library will receive the grant. - E. In order to be eligible to receive a State Aid to Libraries Grant, an applicant shall have a current copy of the following documents on file with the Division on or before the indicated deadlines.

-- library by the eligible political subdivision or its designee during the fiscal year in which the library will receive the grant. - E. In order to be eligible to receive a State Aid to Libraries Grant, an applicant shall have a current copy of the following documents on file with the Division on or before the indicated deadlines. - F. As applicable, documents used to meet application requirements are rolled over from the previous year.
+F. As applicable, documents used to meet application requirements are rolled over from the previous year.
 The applicant can indicate that there are no changes to documents on file, or they can update or replace documents if changes are needed.